Pound for the Sound

-Pound for the Sound is Capdown's second full-length studio album.
-Released in September 2001, it is the follow-up to the previous year's Civil Disobedients.
+Pound for the Sound is the second full-length studio album by UK ska punk band Capdown, released on 10 September 2001 by the London-based indie label Household Name Records.
+It is the follow-up to the previous year's Civil Disobedients.
 The songs are a mix of hardcore and the ska-core sound.
 The lyrics in the album show a positive attitude towards life and lyrical themes include overcoming tough situations and racism (the song "Judgement Days").
-"Dub #2" is the only instrumental and almost all the tracks have sax playing from singer Jake.
-It was released on London-based indie label Household Name Records and hit 48 in the UK charts (the highest charting release on the label).
+"Dub #2" is the only instrumental.
+The album peaked at #43 on the UK Independent Albums Chart.
 Pound for the Sound received critical acclaim from publications such as Kerrang! who described it as "damn near perfect" and awarded it 4 K's out of 5.